Putting Inhaled Insulin to the Test

 Most people do find that they need more units in Afrezza than their rapid-acting injected doses.
-I have also found this to be true, using approximately 1.5 times more Afrezza units than injected insulin to keep my blood sugars in my goal range.
+I have also found this to be true, using approximately one and a half times more Afrezza units than injected insulin to keep my blood sugars in my goal range.
 It’s not a perfect 1:1 conversion.

 As you’ll read later in my experience using Afrezza, I learned how to “hack” the cartridges and create my own 2-unit cartridges to correct mild lows and dose for low-carb meals.

-Tips for Week 1 with Afrezza inhaled insulin
+Tips for Week One with Afrezza inhaled insulin

-- Wear a CGM (if possible) You’ll want to be able to see the action time, when to take your dose during/after eating, and when to take a follow-up dose for certain meals.
+- Wear a continuous glucose monitor (CGM) (if possible) You’ll want to be able to see the action time, when to take your dose during/after eating, and when to take a follow-up dose for certain meals.
 Having easy access to your blood sugar level is essential because Afrezza acts so darn fast.
 Timing it with the moment your blood sugar starts to rise is really, really helpful and important.

 - Keep your chin level or tilted slightly downwards when you inhale.
 I didn’t know this the first time I tried Afrezza, and I coughed a lot when instinctively tilting my chin up while inhaling.
 After getting this chin tip from Jennifer Okemah, CDCES, RD, I found inhaling was easier and I’ve experienced zero coughing.
 She also recommends taking a sip of water before and after each inhalation.

 - Expect to need a follow-up dose for larger or high-protein meals.
-Most of my meals are about 400 to 500 calories, eating every 3 to 4 hours.
+Most of my meals are about 400 to 500 calories, eating every three to four hours.
 I don’t need a follow-up dose for these meals.
-However, for those slower digesting meals — like my protein shake — I definitely need a 4-unit cartridge when eating and another 4-unit cartridge 1.5 hours later.
+However, for those slower digesting meals—like my protein shake—I definitely need a 4-unit cartridge when eating and another 4-unit cartridge one and a half hours later.
 Trial and error.
 Take good notes!

 - Do not pre-bolus!
 In fact, don’t even take your Afrezza when you start eating or halfway through your meal.
 It works so fast.
 So fast that you should usually take it after you’ve finished eating.
-Learning this timing is much easier if you’re wearing a CGM or FBGM to watch for the slight rise of your meal digesting, then take your Afrezza.
+Learning this timing is much easier if you’re wearing a CGM or flash blood glucose monitor (FBGM) to watch for the slight rise of your meal digesting, then take your Afrezza.